 - You will receive an ID Card from your Trainer on the day you commence your term, which you will need to produce whenever you take a session.
 Once the commencement date of your class has been fixed, it cannot be changed for any reason.

-- You will get the most out of the Hub with 3 sessions a week.
+- You will get the most out of your Pilates Hub membership with 3 sessions a week.
 If your goal is to lose weight, combine this with regular aerobic / cardio exercise with a sensible diet which limits calorie intake without depriving you of the essential nutrients you need.

 - Many exercisers like the look and feel of leotards and tights.
 T-shirts, track suits, cycling shorts, shorts etc. but any non-binding clothing, that allows you to move freely is fine to wear.
 Cotton especially during the hotter months of the year is preferable as it allows your body to breathe easily.
 Synthetics, on the other hand, like nylon, spandex or lycra, do not, and so are avoidable.
 Shoes and socks are not required.